RDP multiple monitors not working

 Step 2.
 Enter the File name you want.

 Step 3.
 Find the saved RDP file, right-click it, and then choose Open with Notepad.
 Enter “use Multimon:i:1” and save it.
 In this way, you can directly enable multiple monitors.

 AnyViewer: Remote desktop software supporting multiple monitors

-Another option for you is to try another third-party remote desktop software that supports multiple monitors and at the same time, ensures stable and fast connections, here we recommend AnyViewer to you.
+Another option for you is to try a third-party remote desktop software that supports multiple monitors at the same time and ensures stable and fast connections; here we recommend AnyViewer to you.
 Compared to RDP, AnyViewer has the following advantages:

 - RDP doesn't support some kinds of Windows versions, for example, Windows 10 Home Edition, while AnyViewer supports multiple Windows versions.

-How do you solve the RDP multiple monitors not working problem?
-After making sure that the two computers are connected successfully, you can choose to change the Remote Desktop Connection setting, use a command line, enable multiple monitors directly, or change the RDP file.
+How do you solve the RDP multiple monitor not working problem?
+After making sure that the two computers are connected successfully, you can choose to change the Remote Desktop Connection setting, use a command line, enable multiple monitors directly,or change the RDP file.
 Either method can effectively solve the problem.
 Besides, we have also introduced a free third-party remote desktop tool AnyViewer to you, which also supports multiple monitors.